dafer45/TBTK/doc/Manual.md

 Moreover, for many applications such parameters would be so fundamental to the calculation that it actually may be justified to use global variables to store them.

 The first step toward using an IndexFilter is to create one.
-The syntax for doing so is as follows.
+The syntax for doing so is as follows:
 ```cpp
 class Filter : public AbstractIndexFilter{
 public: